llucbrell/audrey-jaskit/readme.md

 Audrey-two version 2.0.0 change the way of control your CLI-views.
 The tags.
 Now taggies replaced by custom audrey-seeds.
 This seeds can be included or not in your projects.

-This node-module redefine the older audrey-two taggy "#".
-Now you can use it again with audrey version 2.0.0

 ## Install